 There are a few drawbacks when it comes to security (it has no security features) and durability (the plastic made trays can break if too much pressure is applied).
 Furthermore, although the 2 bike platform hitch rack has a protective rubber and the producer state that its compatible with carbon frames, there still is the frame contact, that you need to pay attention to.

 But this minor disadvantage is also compensated with the fact that all the weight of the bikes will be placed on the wheel trays, thus the wheels are the ones put in battle, not the frame.
+Click here to see more info about Saris Freedom.

 Conclusion: The lightweight, good looking and versatile hitch mount rack designed by Saris is worth the money asked for it and is best suitable for carrying lightweight bikes, but then again it remains the first choice if you’re looking for an affordable, versatile and easy to use hitch mount bike rack.